StarRocks/starrocks/docs/using_starrocks/Bitmap_index.md

 ![figure](../assets/3.6.1-3.png)

-StarRocks builds a dictionary for the `Gender` and `Income_level` columns and then generates bitmaps for the distinct values in these two columns.
+StarRocks respectively builds a dictionary for the `Gender` and `Income_level` columns and then generates bitmaps for the distinct values in these two columns.

 - `Gender`: The bitmap of `female` is `1110` and the bitmap of `male` is `0001`.
 - `Producer`: The bitmap of `level_1` is `1010`, the bitmap of `level_2` is `0100`, and the bitmap of `level_3` is `0001`.